-Last year, Adventures In Tandem did our first tour to Tuscany, Italy.
+On our first tour, Adventures In Tandem went to Tuscany, Italy.
 It was a great trip!

 We drank a lot of wine.
 We also drank a lot of limoncello.
 If you are not familiar with limoncello, it’s basically a sweet lemon flavored liquor that is about 40 proof (20% alcohol).
 It is served cold usually as an after dinner drink.
 It’s REALLY good!
 A lot of the places we went to served home made versions of it, so I looked up how to make it when we got home.
 Turns out it’s really easy to make.